colega/envconfig/README.md

 Envconfig won't process a field with the "ignored" tag set to "true", even if a corresponding environment variable is set.

+## Unused fields detection

+`Unused(prefix string, spec interface{}) ([]string, error)` provides a slice of environment variables with the given prefix that are not parsed by the spec.
+This is a more versatile replacement for [`envconfig.CheckDisallowed`](https://github.com/kelseyhightower/envconfig/blob/0b417c4ec4a8a82eecc22a1459a504aa55163d61/envconfig.go#L155) from the original project.
+Useful to report unused variables to your metrics system (set a prometheus gauge for each of the unused variables and visualize them in Grafana?) or logging system, as well as for validating config and failing (`len(unused) > 0`) if there are unexpected config variables (which most likely are typos os wrong configuration version).
+Check the [examples] for an example usage.

 ## Supported Struct Field Types

 envconfig supports these struct field types: